rootCircle/acads/pages/Cryptography - Before Midsems.md

 			- Key space = 26φ(26)
 		- #### Mono-alphabetic cipher: map each character to something else
 			- Frequency analysis attacks
-			- Homophone cipher: Replace each letter with variety of substitute dependent on frequency! logseq.order-list-type:: number
+			- Homophone cipher: Replace each letter with variety of substitute dependent on _frequency_! logseq.order-list-type:: number
 			- Polygraphic Cipher: Substitution of a group of characters logseq.order-list-type:: number